IxquitilisSaid/ViberrProto/README.md

 STEP 5: Sign up, triggering an error msg
 STEP 6: Go to the /admin/ page and congrats, your new user was added there.

-This is the best I could do in 2 days and with no prior knowledge in Django lol